 Here’s an example:

-# models.py from wagtail.documents.models import Document, AbstractDocument class CustomDocument(AbstractDocument): # Custom field example: source = models.CharField( max_length=255, blank=True, null=True ) admin_form_fields = Document.admin_form_fields + ( # Add all custom fields names to make them appear in the form: 'source', )
+# models.py from django.db import models from wagtail.documents.models import Document, AbstractDocument class CustomDocument(AbstractDocument): # Custom field example: source = models.CharField( max_length=255, blank=True, null=True ) admin_form_fields = Document.admin_form_fields + ( # Add all custom fields names to make them appear in the form: 'source', )